 Allegheny College is committed to providing qualified students with disabilities with the opportunity to take full advantage of the College’s programs, activities, services, and facilities.
-The Senior Assistant Dean of Student Accessibility arranges specific accommodations for students with disabilities.
-The Senior Assistant Dean of Student Accessibility (in consultation with other members of the College community as necessary) and the student will work together to identify appropriate academic adjustments, auxiliary aids and services, and/or other reasonable accommodation which may be warranted under the particular circumstances.
+The Associate Dean for Academic Support & Director of Student Accessibility and Support Services arranges specific accommodations for students with disabilities.
+The Dean of Student Accessibility (in consultation with other members of the College community as necessary) and the student will work together to identify appropriate academic adjustments, auxiliary aids and services, and/or other reasonable accommodation which may be warranted under the particular circumstances.

 For the College to respond appropriately to requests for accommodation, students are expected to follow certain guidelines and assume certain responsibilities, including the following:

 1. Students seeking accommodations must document that they are a person with a disability by providing the following information: the nature and extent of the disability, the functional limitations resulting from the disability, and the accommodation requested.
 A full list of documentation guidelines can be found here.
 Students must put the request in writing to the The Dean of Student Accessibility in the Maytum Center for Student Success, Pelletier Library Box 6 Allegheny College.
 Students are responsible for cooperating with the Dean of Student Accessibility in an interactive process to identify the appropriate accommodation.